A necessary condition for supernova fallback invading newborn neutron-star magnetosphere: Summary and discussion

-By performing a set of relativistic hydrodynamic simulations, we investigate the accretion shock formed between supernova fallback matter and confronting relativistic outflow.
-We find that the time evolution of the accretion shock can be basically classified into three types depending on the encounter radius of the flows $r_\mathrm{enc}$ and a dimensionless parameter $\zeta \equiv L/\dot M_\mathrm{fb}c^2$.
-The accretion shock monotonically expands when $\zeta \gtrsim \zeta_\mathrm{cri} \equiv (2GM_*/c^2r_\mathrm{enc})^{1/2}$ while monotonically contracts and reaches the stellar surface when $\zeta \lesssim \zeta_\mathrm{min} \equiv GM_*/c^2r_\mathrm{enc}$, where $M_*$ is the NS mass.
-For the intermediate cases ($\zeta_\mathrm{min} \lesssim \zeta \lesssim \zeta_\mathrm{cri}$), the accretion shock initially contracts but start to expand before reaching the surface.
-We confirm that the results are not sensitive to the Lorentz factor of the wind.
 Based on the results, we discuss the possible consequences of supernova fallback on nascent NSs; when the fallback matter is repelled by the spin-down power, the NS successfully evolves to a rotation powered pulsar.
 Otherwise the fallback accretion invading down to the NS surface strongly compresses the magnetosphere, which is either buried under the outer crust or reconfigured to form enhanced multipolar fields.
 The former and latter cases may result in forming CCOs and magnetars, respectively.
 Our calculations suggest that, for a typical range of supernova fallback with $M_\mathrm{fb} \sim 10^{-(2\mbox{-}4)}\,M_\odot$ and $t_\mathrm{fb} \sim 1\mbox{-}100\,\mathrm{s}$, an NS with a magnetic field strength of $B_* \sim 10^{13}$ G and a rotation period of $P_\mathrm{i} =$ a few 10 ms is at the triple point of the three different NS populations.

 We note that our numerical results are obtained by spherically symmetric relativistic hydrodynamic simulations.
 The fallback accretion and the relativistic outflow from the nascent NS are in general anisotropic, and the contact surface between the in- and outflows will be subject to the RT instability, the consequences of which cannot be captured by our one-dimensional study.
 Multi-dimensional simulations are desirable for quantifying the impacts of such effects on the critical fallback condition.
 In addition, magnetohydrodynamics simulations are also important especially for the cases where the fallback matter invading down to the magnetosphere; whether and how the magnetosphere is reconfigured and/or buried by the fallback matter?
 These points will be investigated in our future work.